The Open Mind

 Our mission: To inspire, motivate, and celebrate the human spirit.

-The Open Center offers the latest research on timeless wisdom traditions, unexplained phenomenon, personal development and wellness programs.
+The Open Center offers the latest information on science & spirituality, perceptual studies and timeless wisdom traditions.

 Our research is designed to increase awareness of your inner and outer worlds.
-Explore the latest advancements in philosophy, psychology and spirit-mind-body connections.
+Explore the latest advancements in consciousness studies, personal development and body-mind-spirit connections.

 Please visit us on Facebook for in-depth information on fascinating topics.